computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event/docs/curricula/swarthmore/index.md

 The following are the requirements for a minor in computer science:

-Six credits in computer science:
+Six credits in computer science (see above for course names):

 * CPSC 021.
-(If exempted from CPSC 021 without AP credit, substitute one course from any Group listed below.)
 * CPSC 031 and CPSC 035.
 * Two upper-level courses drawn from two of the following three groups:
   - Group 1: CPSC 041 or CPSC 046.